karanchilwal/karanchilwal/README.md

 - 🌱 I’m currently learning computer vision algorithms such object detection, semantic segmentation, etc.
 - 💞️ I’m looking to work as a computer vision engineer or as an intern where i can grow my knowledge in the field.
 - 📫 I could be contacted via my Linked Profile : https://www.linkedin.com/in/karan-chilwal-5b2ab7113/
-- I have not updated my project work here, will upload soon. #new_to_github
+- I have updated partial files of my project work here, will upload soon. #new_to_github

 <!---
 karanchilwal/karanchilwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.